To laugh often and much;

 Author Unknown

-Which lines in the above poem struck you the most?
+Which lines in the above poem struck YOU the most?
 Why do you say that?